openebs-archive/openebs-docs/docs/deployjiva.md

   sparse-d3b73e4ba41134752893190aece77c01   18s
   ```

 2. Deploy CAS template which is an approach to provision persistent volumes that make use of CAS storage engine.
-This can be run by following command.
+Run the following command.

       ```
       kubectl apply -f openebs-pre-release-features.yaml
       ```

-      Following command will help to check the CAS Template components.
+      The following command helps check the CAS Template components.

       ```
       kubectl get cast -n openebs
       ```

-      Also, it installs OpenEBS Jiva default storage class which can be used in your application yaml to run application.
-This can be getting by following below command.
+      Also, it installs OpenEBS Jiva default storage class which can be used in your application yaml to run the application.
+Run the following command.

       ```
       kubectl get sc